Quilombo: History

-Slavery in Brazil
+Background: Slavery in Brazil

 Legal slavery was present in Brazil for approximately three centuries, with the earliest known landing of enslaved Africans taking place 52 years after the Portuguese were the first Europeans to set foot in Brazil in 1500.
 The demand for enslaved Africans continued to increase through the 18th century, even as the Brazilian sugar economy ceased to dominate the world economy.
 In its place, commodity crops such as tobacco increased in prominence.

-During the sugar boom period (1570–1670), the sugar plantations in Brazil presented hellish conditions, even including the personal brutality of some slave owners.
+During the sugar boom period (1570–1670), the sugar plantations in Brazil presented hellish conditions, including the personal brutality of enslavers and the whip-wielding overseers in their employ.
+Physical torture was common for minor infractions.
 There was high physical exertion on workers, especially during harvest season.
 In addition, enslaved people were held to nearly-impossible daily production quotas while having to contend with lack of rest and food.
-Economically in sugar plantations, it was cheaper for owners of enslaved Africans to work them to death and get new replacement enslaved people.
-Conditions were so bad that even the Crown intervened on at least two occasions, forcing plantation owners to give their slaves sufficient food.
+Economically, in sugar plantations, it was cheaper for owners of enslaved Africans to work them to death and get new replacement slaves.
+Conditions were so bad that even the Crown intervened on at least two occasions, forcing plantation owners to provide the people they enslaved with sufficient food.